a collection of notes on areas of personal interest

-Here are two photographs of the old town of al-Wakra, south of Doha, and looking north-east.
+Here are two photographs of the old town of al-Wakra, situated a few miles south of Doha, the first looking north-east.
 The lower one you can see to be dated 1956, so it is evident that it had been abandoned by that date.
-However, I can recall people living there in the early nineteen-seventies, and making a small living from fishing, though many were moving to government employment in Doha.
+However, I can recall people living in al-Wakra in the early nineteen-seventies, and making a small living from fishing, though many were moving to the security of government employment in Doha.

-From the evidence of what remains it appears that Wakrah was a relatively well-off town.
+From the evidence of what remains it appears that al-Wakra was a relatively well-off town.
 Some of that wealth will have come from pearling.
-I don’t know why Khor should appear less well-off as I believe that pearling used to be its main industry.
-But the buildings at Wakrah, both in their arrangement and decoration, were some of the best in the country, though it is interesting to see that there is an ’arish, a pitched roofed building which would have been roofed with palm fronds in the foreground.
+I don’t know why al-Khor should appear less well-off as I believe that pearling used to be its main industry.
+But the buildings at al-Wakra, both in their arrangement and decoration, were some of the best in the country, though also architecturally different.
+It is interesting to see that there is an ’arish, a pitched roofed building which would have been roofed with palm fronds in the foreground.

 In the first two photos you can see a little of the character of the buildings.
 There were many two-storeyed houses, most of them facing the sea and turning their backs on the west and its hot, afternoon sun and the shamal, protected by badgheer which allowed cooling winds to flow through the building and were capable of being closed in the event of rain or dust storms.
 The buildings would have taken advantage of the diurnal air movements that flowed from the sea towards the land in the mornings.

 Elsewhere I have mentioned the town of Rayyan as being one of the centres where members of the al-Thani family settled.
 Regrettably I have no old photographs of al-Wukair where there were also members of the al-Thani family living, but this photograph is likely to be of one of the al-Thani residences in Rayyan.
 I am unable to say anything about the orientation although shadows are being cast from the right suggesting the photograph was taken from the southern or western sector and that the settlement was a very small settlement in 1937.